-Some bullies assert their privileges aggressively, regardless of moral right and wrong, at the immediate expense of others and eventually of their own.
-Privileges obtained by violence are harder to hold onto.
+Some bullies assert their privileges aggressively, regardless of moral right and wrong, at the immediate expense of others and eventually their own.
+Privileges obtained by violence are more difficult to hold onto.
 In the long run, they are less profitable than those everyone would agree to share peacefully.
 As the friction of conflict worsens in the absence of progressive transformation, communal prosperity shrinks.

 Yet Mencius prompted us to forsake a simple profit and rallied us instead to Humanity (Compassion) and Duty, far better for us.
-I am convinced that excessive profit lead inevitably to the sacrifice of the Other.
+I am convinced that excessive profit leads to the sacrifice of the Other.
 Contrary to the sacrifice induced by profit, humanity and duty call for celebration.

 Celebrate Learning instead of sacrificing the Other!

 Note this basic paradox.
-Totalitarian regimes may seem mighty but in truth they are rigid, friable and unstable.
-They might fend off foreign aggression for a while, but the incremental wear and tear of their social contradictions weaken them from within.
+Totalitarian regimes may seem mighty but in reality they are rigid, friable and unstable.
+They might fend off foreign aggression for a while, but the incremental wear and tear of their social contradictions erode them from within.
 Eventually, they become hollow husks only seemingly mighty, which collapse for no apparent reason.